 Vertuo machines don’t have a milk frothing system, meaning they can only brew black coffee or espresso.

 Nespresso also has the option of purchasing a separate Aeroccino milk frother.
 It is also available in some bundles.
-So, if you prefer milk-based coffees, purchasing a bundle with Aeroccino milk frother can help save some money.
+So, if you prefer milk-based coffees, purchasing a bundle with Nespresso milk frother can help save some money.

 Cost Of The Machines